SquadFM/Squad-Field-Manual/README.md

 * QRF - Quick Reaction Force.
 Squad under the direct command of the Commander.
 Commander is the only one authorized to direct this unit unless he sheds command of the squad to other officers.
 Meant to rapidly respond to developing situations.
 Meant to quickly backup pinned down squads and get them out of a dire situation.
 The desired vehicle would be a helo, but anything fast like a Humvee or Technical that can get in and out quickly can be used.

 * RAAS - Random Advance and Secure
+* Radio - Radio is dropped by SL.
+Within a radius of 150m around the radio structures can be placed.
+* Rally - A mobile spawn point that the SL can drop.
 * Recon - Reconnaissance - The observation of a region to locate the enemy or determine possible strategic features.
 * Recon Element - Reconnaissance Structure.
 Technically you can recon from anywhere, most likely from a high vantage point, like a cliff, to locate the enemy, but sometimes you might be scouting out the area via a structure.
 This structure can be very generalized - a house, tower, small bunker, the fourth floor of an apartment, etc.
+* Rekt - get rekt - another way of saying get wrecked
 * Reloading - Replenishing a new magazine to the chamber
 * Rep - Repair
 * Repeat - Repeat the last fire order for IDF systems without adjustment.